-Companies, clubs, churches, individuals, events and children can all help ensure every foster child has the essential items and little extras they need to thrive.
-Items like properly fitting clothing, shoes, school supplies, bikes, electronics and a toy to call their own can boost self confidence and create hope for a child in need.
+Companies, clubs, churches, individuals, events, and children can all help ensure every foster child has the essential items and little extras they need to thrive.
+Items like properly fitting clothing, shoes, school supplies, bikes, electronics and a toy to call their own can boost self-confidence and create hope for a child in need.
+Whether your an individual picking up an extra item for a foster child or a shoe company with inventory available every donation makes a difference.

 NEW PAJAMAS: January-February